BolvicBolvicovic/bluebeam/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-### Register an account

 Running web-ext will open firefox.
 Because the server is running on localhost and the certificate is self-signed (at the moment), you need to go to Settings -> Tools -> Advanced -> View Certificates -> Servers -> Add Exception then Add https://localhost.

+### Register an account

-Open your extension.
-(You have to be on a website that accepts scripting).
-Enter the username/password you want and click on register.
+Open your extension, (You have to be on a website that accepts scripting) and click on register a new account.
+Fill all fields.
+It's important that the email you give is a valid google email account.
+It will enable the extension to provide access to the output Google Spreadsheet.
-If you get a response that is positive, then you can login with this account.
+If you get a response that is positive, you can go back and login with this account.
 Else, try with an other username/password.

 ### Login